 Human Population is increasing on earth.
 According to the UN, it is expected to reach 9.7 billion by 2050.
 High population will increase the demand for food.
 But the Fertile land on earth is limited.
 Therefore the only way to feed a large population is by increasing productivity.
 Agriculture productivity can be increased by using the latest technologies and smart farming.
-Similar to Industry 4.0, Agriculture is witnessing “Third Green Revolution” .
+Similar to Industry 4.0, Agriculture is witnessing the “Third Green Revolution” .

 In smart Farms we can track and monitor crop growth, analyze soil and automate farming operations.
 Smart Farming utilizes following technologies to increase agricultural productivity and improve quality.

 Green Revolution : How Agriculture is Evolving ?

 Smart Farming Driving Technologies

 Here are the key technologies to smart farming and driving the third agricultural revolution.

 - IoT and Communication

 - Data Analytics